 Disposition by the Committee

-Motion Made By
+Motion Made By Joy Abbott

-Seconded By
+Seconded By Deborah Jansen

-Ayes
+Ayes 4

-Nays
+Nays 0

-Abstentions
+Abstentions 1

-Amendments/Comments
+Amendments/Comments Commissioner Leone was not present during this vote.

 Laboratory Technician - Fashion

 Under general supervision, positions in this classification provide laboratory support and assist instructors and students in the Fashion Department's Industrial Sewing and Digital Tukatech ® Lab.